CXX-Qt - Safe interop between Rust and Qt

 }

-This then causes CXX-Qt to generate Rust methods to connect to the #[qsignal] with a closure, in the same way as a #[qsignal] in a extern "RustQt" block.
+This then causes CXX-Qt to generate Rust methods to emit and connect to the #[qsignal], in the same way as a #[qsignal] in a extern "RustQt" block.

 Shared types